craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes May 28 24.md

 There will be no trouble passing through to MC15, but I want to offer the time to the players.

-As the party arrives to MC15 in the evening, the drill is operational and miners are preparing to descend for the first Collection Expedition, prosmising our "mercs" that they will finally have something to take back with them to the depot.
+As the party arrives to MC15 in the evening, the drill is operational and miners are preparing to descend for the first Collection Expedition, promising our "mercs" that they will finally have something to take back with them to the depot.

 One of our Miners, Vander, will be handed the SEC before the group descends for the "night shift" - upon reaching minerals, they will open the box and cause the MC15 Accident; Vander will ascend preemptively.